Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 Foreign employee sponsorshipNot specifiedNot specifiedYes, with KITAS

-What is KPPA: Representative office in Indonesia
+What is a KPPA: Representative office in Indonesia

 Indonesia’s KPPA, meaning Kantor Perwakilan Perusahaan Asing, is a representative office of a foreign-established company in Indonesia.
 This business entity is often the first step for foreign businesses seeking to enter the Indonesian market.
 KPPA’s main objective is to manage its parent company’s interests and prepare for the establishment of a PT PMA (foreign-owned company) or PT (local company).